 Echo Base & The Battle of Hoth

-Three years after the destruction of the Death Star, and proving themselves a force to be reckoned with, the Rebel Alliance found themselves using the ice planet of Hoth as their base of operations.
-They thought they’d be safe on the near-uninhabitable world.
+Three years after the destruction of the Death Star, the Rebel Alliance found themselves using the ice planet of Hoth as their base of operations.
+They thought they’d be safe on the nearly uninhabitable world.
 They thought wrong.
 Between Darth Vader’s intuition and the Empire’s probe droids scouring the galaxy, it was just a matter of time before they were tracked down.
 The Rebels soon found themselves fighting for their lives and on the run.
-The scenes that take place on Hoth are quite breathtaking, especially the battle with the walkers.
-Of course, there are plenty of deleted scenes to be examined as well, most noticeably the ones that deal with the Wampa ice creatures.
+Of course, there are plenty of deleted scenes to be discussed.

 Wampa Ice Creatures

 In the finished film, we’re treated to just one Wampa ice creature who attacks Luke and takes him home for dinner.
 Originally there were supposed to be many more Wampas causing trouble for our friends at Echo Base.
-Much of the sub-plot was ultimately dropped.
+Much of this sub-plot was dropped.

 The Battle of Yavin